Average Power Dissipation CMOS Solution

 Variables Used

-Frequency - (Measured in Hertz) - Frequency represents the number of cycles or oscillations of a waveform that occur in one second.
+Frequency - (Measured in Hertz) - Frequency is the number of complete cycles or oscillations of a periodic signal that occur in one second, measured in hertz (Hz), indicating how often a repeating event occurs.

 STEP 1: Convert Input(s) to Base Unit